gvwilson/thirdbit/fiction/madica/index.md

 "Of course not!
 It wasn't real!
 Why did you think it was real?"

 "Well, it *looked* real through my bigoscope.
 And I *was* a bit distracted, *if* you hadn't noticed.
-Speaking of which..."
-It pointed its right arm at the saucer and pressed some buttons on its wrist with its other hand.
+Speaking of which…" It pointed its right arm at the saucer and pressed some buttons on its wrist with its other hand.
 With a *pling pling pling* sound, the saucer sparkled and turned invisible.